britzl/gooey/README.md

 		gooey.checkbox("checkbox/bg", action_id, action, on_checked, update_checkbox)
 	end

-**INITIAL STATE**
+**STATE**
-It is possible to set the initial state of a checkbox:
+It is possible to set the state of a checkbox.
+This is good for setting the initial state of the checkbox:

 	update_checkbox(gooey.checkbox("checkbox/bg").check())
     update_checkbox(gooey.radio("checkbox/bg").set_visible(false))